osioalberto/PowerEnJoy/DD/algorithms.md

 4. Return the **complex polygons from *newPath***, these are not complex anymore

-**insertSimplePolygonToSequence**(*polygon*: Path, *sequence*: Path[]) This algorithm adds the polygon to the sequence preventing any violation of the property of the multipolygon representation
+**insertSimplePolygonToSequence**(*polygon*: Path, *sequence*: Path[])

+This algorithm adds the polygon to the sequence preventing any violation of the property of the multipolygon representation

 1. If the same point sequence of *polygon* is already in *sequence*, then
-    1. Let *presentPolygon* be the polygon whoose point sequence is the same as *polygon*
+    1. Let *presentPolygon* be the polygon whose point sequence is the same as *polygon*
     2. **Update the mark of *presentPolygon* with respect to *polygon***
     3. Return
 2. Let *polySequence* a sequence containing only *polygon*